RPA server GUI upgrade or repair

 -

 Check whether DAC is installed in the RPA server and client VMs.
-Post-upgrade, DAC should be installed back in the same location.
+Post-upgrade or repair, DAC should be installed back in the same location.

 - Ensure that you have installed the latest version of Nintex System Manager (Nintex RPA) (